 General vegan backpacking foods list:

-- Nut butters (peanut, almond, macadamia, etc.) – warning they are also high in calories.
+- Nut butters (almond, macadamia, peanut butter, etc.) – warning they are also high in calories.

 - Fresh fruits – Fruits like apples, berries, and pears can hold decently well, especially if bought new.
 Bananas might be more short-lived but are a great energy source and will aid recovery when undertaking strenuous activities.